Web Accessibility: The Ultimate Guide

 Why is web accessibility important?

-Think of it this way: One in six people have a disability, according to the WHO.
-By making accessibility in web design an afterthought, your site effectively eliminates a large chunk of the population from using or enjoying it. “ When I think about accessibility, I try to think about making something that is usable for the greatest possible number of people,” shares Anna Gallo, a Web Developer at HubSpot.
-“Everyone deserves equal access to the web, and striving for inclusion is just the right thing to do.”
+One in six people have a disability, according to the WHO.
+By making accessibility in web design an afterthought, your site effectively eliminates a large chunk of the population from using or enjoying it.
+And by embracing web accessibility best practices, you're able to offer a more inclusive experience for all.
+“When I think about accessibility, I try to think about making something that is usable for the greatest possible number of people,” shares Anna Gallo, a Web Developer at HubSpot.
+“Everyone deserves equal access to the web, and striving for inclusion is the right thing to do.”

 Ultimately, your goal in prioritizing website accessibility is that more users can access your site.
-Charlotte Cameron, Senior Web Developer at HubSpot, summarizes it nicely.
+Charlotte Cameron, Senior Web Developer at HubSpot, summarizes it well.
 “Designing and developing for web accessibility means more people have equal access to the web,” Cameron says.

 I also encourage you to remember that there are plenty of different types of disabilities and limitations to ensure your site caters to as many folks as possible.
 Some of these include: